 Restructuring Expenses.
-During the first quarter of 2020, the Company temporarily suspended and ultimately suspended for the foreseeable future its ethanol production at the Luverne Facility.
+During the first quarter of 2020, the Company suspended for the foreseeable future its ethanol production at the Luverne Facility.
 In addition, due to the impact of the COVID-19 pandemic on the global economy and the Company's industry, in March 2020, the Company reduced its workforce, impacting 26 people at the Luverne Facility and four people at the Company's corporate headquarters.
 Affected employees were offered a severance package which included a one-time payment, one month of health insurance and acceleration of vesting for any unvested restricted stock awards.

-The Company incurred \$0.1 million related to severance costs and \$0.2 million related to lease agreements for which it will no longer receive value during the three months ended March 31, 2020, which are recorded as Restructuring expenses on the Consolidated Statements of Operations.
-Restructuring expense totaled \$0.02 million and \$0.3 million for Gevo and Gevo Development/Agri-Energy segments, respectively.
+The Company incurred \$0.1 million related to severance costs and \$0.2 million related to lease agreements for which it will no longer receive value during the six months ended June 30, 2020, which are recorded as Restructuring expenses on the Consolidated Statements of Operations.
+Restructuring expense totaled \$0.02 million and \$0.3 million for Gevo and Gevo Development/Agri-Energy segments, respectively, during the six months ended June 30, 2020.